Bertha Phillpotts: Personality

 Phillpotts possessed a lively personality and an intrepid spirit, as the following tribute by a Cambridge colleague shows:

 Is there another woman head of a College, who not only is a yachting expert, but has had distinguished professors for her disciples in the art of sailing?
 On her first visit to Iceland a pony was the sole companion of her wanderings; and we know not which to admire most – her rapid assimilation of University affairs, when called to serve on the Statutory Commission, or her intrepidity in driving a motor, as to the manner born, through Bridge and Sidney Streets, as a novice with but four or five lessons behind her.

-This telling observation was contributed after her death by Bertha's friend Mary Anderson, Madame de Navarro:
+This observation was contributed after her death by Bertha's friend Mary Anderson, Madame de Navarro:

 Summer before last she came to stay with us at Blakeney [Norfolk], having motored in ‘Freda’ from Cambridge.
 She was already not well, and came for a rest.
 But hearing our son was racing his boat that afternoon she insisted on going in the Parthenia along with him ...
 The Parthenia came in a long way first, and won the cup.
 Dame Bertha then leapt into another boat and came in second.
 The next day she was in another boat and was placed third.
 I then thought it time to reprove her for racing three times in two days – and she not well.
 But her only reply was, "Don’t!
 When you talk to me like that the buttons burst off my shoes!" ...
 In appearance she was girlish, with a lovely head and a beautiful profile and hair.
 Her keen eyes and quick, almost bird-like movements but added to her charm.
 She was one who, for all her learning, her high sense of duty, had a gallant gaiety altogether her own.

-An anecdote often narrated to her friends by Phillpotts illustrates her indifference to hardship and her sense of humour.
+An anecdote often narrated to her friends by Phillpotts illustrates her sense of humour.
 In it she told the story of a night she and her brother Brian Phillpotts ("Broo") had spent at the home of Þorvaldur Bjarnason, Dean of Melstaðir, in 1904.
 The story, later retold from memory by Marion Delf-Smith, one of Phillpotts' colleagues at Westfield College in London, concerned a stay in a remote house with the Dean, who provided them with a spartan meal of hard dried fish, sour milk, and ship's biscuits too hard to eat; the bed was infested with vermin; and she was visited in her bedroom by a pony which gave her a kick on the leg.
 Since the same meal was provided the following day, they escaped and made the lengthy journey to the nearest farmhouse in the hope of getting some food and sleep.